A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Methods

 \subsection{Emulator model}

-Mapping from TOA reflectance to SR is typically handled by computationally expensive models which simulate nonlinear physics and incorporate ancillary information about atmospheric conditions.
-MAIAC is a state of the art method for accomplishing atmospheric correction.
-In our approach to emulation, several deep networks are learned to approximate the MAIAC atmospheric correction algorithm.
+Mapping from top of atmosphere to surface reflectance is relies on computationally expensive radiative transfer equations which simulate nonlinear physics and incorporate ancillary information about atmospheric conditions.
+MAIAC is a state of the art method for accomplishing atmospheric correction and is run exclusively on an LUT, which achieves low ($\sim$0.2\%) error with respect to inline calculations.
+Due to the unavailability of full model simulations in our domain of interest, in our approach to emulation, several deep networks are learned to approximate the input to output transformation contained in the MAIAC LUT.